-You should cut down on the items that do not yield good return
+You should cut down on the items that do not yield good return / Published 3 / 02 / 2009

 In a tight economy where money is hard to come by most business makes appropriate measure to reduce operational cost as a mean to balance their budget.
 Companies that have engaged in cost cutting initiatives which have led employees to be laid off, and their product quality to be reduced have projected signs of weaknesses.
-This weakness projects to their competitors as well as their shareholders a sign of fatigue caused by this recession.
+This weakness project to their competitors as well as their shareholders a sign of fatigue caused by this recession.

 However, companies that are strong enough to increase their profit margin under this recession should now take advantage of their competitor’s weakness to increase their market shares.
 They should then promote to their competitor’s shareholders their strength for having battled this economic wave.

 They should pronounce publicly their growth strategy, strengths & opportunities to their share holders as a mean to reduce the company's threats & weaknesses.
-Investors are afraid of layoffs, usually when companies laid-off workers it means that they’ve been a drop in profit.
+Investors are afraid of layoffs, usually when companies laid-off workers it means that they's been a drop in profit.

 In the case of the small business, employee's being laid off does not affect the small business stock as much as the corporation.
 Whereas the small business can lay off workers to accommodate their loss, the corporation must be careful if they must go that route.
 The only cases where corporation layoffs do not affect their stock prices are when the company layoff workers because of departmental downsize or the complete elimination of a department.

 The corporation analyzes skills, duties and job titles, especially during a takeover.
 They look for relationships between job titles as it pertains to duties and departments.
 This takes place during the first trimester of the takeover, but can continue longer as strategist from the acquisition company learn more about useless job titles and duties.